amplabs-ai/amplabs/docs/client.rst

 * Open the `Jupyter notebook <https://drive.google.com/file/d/1k3aeuA3-FXQnfXHgm3WP6SgMEpziFgMM/view?usp=share_link>`__ file in the Jupyter notebook program.

+* Click "run" in Jupyter notebook.

-* Ask the user to input the "user_token" and "cell_id” at the very beginning, so that the user is clear that without the "user_token" and "cell_id”, the process of accessing Amplabs battery data using the  jupyter notebook codes cannot continue
+* The Jupyter notebook file first asks the user to input the "user_token" and "cell_id” at the very beginning.
+Type your "user_token" and "cell_id”.

 * Describe the difference between “Amplabs timeseries data” and “Amplabs cycle data”